Discover presidential libraries in ohio

 McKinley Presidential Library and Museum (Canton)

-The McKinley Presidential Library and Museum, in Canton, inspires kids to learn about our 25th president through play.
-In the interactive science center, displays engage visitors as they learn about the past, present, and future.
+The McKinley Presidential Library and Museum, in Canton, Ohio is geared toward teaching kids about the McKinley presidency through immersive play experiences.
+Interactive presidential museum exhibits, like the science center, engage visitors as they learn about the past, present, and future.
 In the Street of Shops, families can travel back in time as they wander through a replica historic town.

 National McKinley Birthplace Memorial (Niles)